-And yet, amid the most trying circumstances many can remember, the Session concluded with an extraordinary flurry of activity.
-With only a handful of bills finalized even the week before, the General Assembly enacted more than 650 pieces of legislation in its final three days.
-Faced with spotty internet connections and unstaffed legislative offices, MFN and other advocates struggled remotely to keep abreast and weigh in on critical matters, when possible.
-The sprint to the finish included not only the passage of a challenging FY 2021 budget (as required by the State Constitution) but several major pieces of education legislation.
+And yet, amid the most trying circumstances many can remember, the 2020 and 2021 Sessions brought some remarkable accomplishments.
 Chief among them was the landmark "Blueprint for Maryland's Future," which within its sweeping scope embodies the most dramatic strides in early childhood education in decades.
-Governor Hogan vetoed the legislation, and the General Assembly will likely take up override consideration when it next convenes-at a time and under conditions that are now uncertain.
+Passed by the General Assembly and then vetoed by Governor Hogan in 2020, the legislation became law in February 2021, when the General Assembly overrode Governor Hogan's veto.
 Perhaps the "Blueprint" legislation, like the pandemic itself, will yet mark a point in Maryland history.